PierrickVoulet/meet-media-api-samples/meet-live-agent/README.md

 The application consists of a frontend built with Lit web components and a Node.js backend.

 -   **Frontend**: Uses the `@googleworkspace/meet-addons` SDK to integrate with Google Meet and the `@google/genai` SDK to connect to Gemini Live.
 It captures audio and video from the meeting via the Meet Media API and streams it to Gemini.
+The UI is rendered dynamically using the A2UI protocol.
--   **Backend**: An Express server that serves the static frontend files and acts as a secure reverse proxy for Gemini API calls (both HTTP and WebSockets).
-This allows the application to use the Gemini API without exposing the API key in the browser.
-It automatically injects an interceptor script to route SDK calls through the proxy.
+-   **Backend**: An Express server that serves the static frontend files and acts as a secure reverse proxy for Gemini API calls.
+It also processes incoming search results from the subagent, auto-corrects common model mistakes (like flattening nested components and URI encoding URLs), and enforces a single-line status display.

 ## Main Features

 -   **Real-time Bidirectional Audio**: Speak to Gemini and hear it respond in real-time within the meeting.
 -   **Visual Grounding**: The agent receives video frames from the meeting, allowing it to "see" and comment on what's happening.
--   **Live Transcription**: Displays transcripts of what participants say and what Gemini says.
--   **Scene Description**: Periodically generates a description of the visual scene using `gemini-2.5-flash`.
+-   **Intelligent Research Agent**: Uses a subagent powered by \`gemini-2.5-flash\` and Google Search to answer user requests and generate rich visual content.
+-   **Dynamic A2UI Cards**: Renders structured information (Column, Row, Text, Image) dynamically in the Meet side panel.
+-   **Smart Activity Triggering**: The agent only processes requests when addressed with "OK Gemini" or when it proactively identifies an important topic being discussed.
+-   **Visual Enrichment**: Uses local SVG assets as icons to make the UI more scannable and visually appealing.
+-   **Robust Server-Side Processing**:
+    -   Auto-corrects model violations of A2UI flattening rules.
+    -   Automatically URI encodes URLs in markdown links to prevent rendering breakage.
+    -   Uses \`AbortController\` to cancel ongoing research tasks when a new high-priority request arrives.
+-   **Optimized Layout**: Full-width volume bar, dynamic height filling, and no horizontal scrolling for a premium side-panel experience.
 -   **Secure Proxy**: Protects your Gemini API key by routing requests through the backend.

 ## Prerequisites